HadirElnagdy/Android_Java_MealPlanner/README.md

 # PlatePal - Meal Planner App

 PlatePal is an Android app developed for meal planning and recipe management.
-It allows users to organize their meals, create shopping lists, and discover new recipes.
+It allows users to organize their meals, and discover new recipes.

 ## Features